bcgov/MOH-HCIM-FHIR/input/pagecontent/search.md

 - Postal code.
 - Mother's PHN

-There are two  of what can be used:
-- Mother's PHN can be used alone and will return the mother and children
-- Name is mandatory with at least one of date of birth, address number and street, postal code or phone number
+The Mother's PHN can be used alone and will return the mother and children.
+Otherwise, name is mandatory with at least one of date of birth, address number and street, postal code or phone number

 The Find Candidates is a synchronous request-response transaction.